gjwgit/innerpod/README.md

 Linux.
 You can also run the app online at [innerpod.solidcommunity.au](https://innerpod.solidcommunity.au).

-The latext version of the app can be downloaded and installed from [Solid Community AU](https://solidcommunity.au):
+The latest version of the app can be downloaded and installed from the [Solid Community AU](https://solidcommunity.au):

 + **Android**